jgrundy0/jgrundy0/README.md

 - 👋 Hi, I’m John!
 - 👀 I’m interested in furthering my programming skills!
 - 🌱 I’m currently learning JavaScript and MERN
-- ⚡ I like to read various types of books, run, skateboard and lift weights.
+- ⚡ I like to read various types of books, run, box and lift weights.